 Fujifilm X-T2 versus Fujifilm X-E3

 The Fujifilm X-T2 and the Fujifilm X-E3 are two digital cameras that were announced, respectively, in July 2016 and September 2017.
 Both the X-T2 and the X-E3 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Fujifilm X-T2 and the Fujifilm X-E3 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-T2 – represents the basis or 100 percent across all the size and weight measures).